-A 1988 drama film directed by Tom Topor, starring Jodie Foster and Kelly McGillis, and based on the real-life gang rape of Cheryl Araujo that occurred at Big Dan's Bar in New Bedford, Massachusetts, on March 6, 1983.
+A 1988 drama film written by Tom Topor and directed by Jonathan Kaplan, starring Jodie Foster and Kelly McGillis, and based on the real-life gang rape of Cheryl Araujo that occurred at Big Dan's Bar in New Bedford, Massachusetts, on March 6, 1983.
 The Accused was one of the first Hollywood films to deal with rape in a direct manner.Foster won an Academy Award for her role.Needs Wiki Magic Love.

 - Evil-Detecting Dog: Subverted.
 Sarah's dog Sadi gets into a barking fit the moment Kathryn walks into the door—even though she's the DA assigned to the case, and one of the heroines.

 - Expository Hairstyle Change: Sarah cuts off her hair shortly after the rape.